filetto1991/excel/README.md

 # excel
-This is an Excel test where i took 480/500
+This is an Excel test where i took 480/500, in English and Italian